Compass Reference

 Understanding the language of abuse.

-Abusers rely on confusion.
-Understanding the clinical names for what is happening — and why it matters legally — is the first step to documenting it.
+Confusion is a tool of control.
+Understanding the documented names for what is happening — and why it matters legally — is the first step to documenting it.

 Coercive Control